Kelvin-Ben/math-magicians/README.md

 # Math Magicians

-> This is the first project of the Math Magicians application.
-I will set up the environment and tools needed to develop a React application.
-In the following projects, I will develop the actual application.
+> In this project, I will continue with the development of the Math Magicians app.
+I will develop a React component that will hold the core functionality: a calculator.

 ## Built With